 Each Executive Director's employment will continue until terminated by either party by written notice.
-The notice periods applicable are 12 months for Anthony Smith and Charles Smith and 6 months for Terry Boot.
+The notice period applicable are 12 months for Charles Smith and 6 months for Terry Boot.
 Other fixed elements of the Executive Directors' remuneration comprise a company car provision, life assurance and private medical insurance.
-Terry Boot is entitled to a Pension Contribution of 12% basic salary
+Terry Boot is entitled to a Pension Contribution of 12% basic salary.